 I am currently working on two main projects with a range of co-authors and collaborators attached to each of these.

 (1) 21st Century Political Campaigning

-I was awarded a Discovery Early Career Researcher Award fellowship and $374,000 from the Australian Research Council to investigate my project titled: 'Data, Digital and Field: Political Parties and 21st Century Campaigning' between 2019 and 2021.
-Building on some of my previous work, as well as collaborative work with international colleagues, I am interested in the ways that political parties are responding to changing modes of political participation and political communication, how they construct a modern data-driven campaign, how sophisticated these campaigns are, as well as what implications data-driven field and digital operations are for how parties engage with members, supporters and the general public, as well as the implications for liberal democracy.
+I was awarded a Discovery Early Career Researcher Award fellowship and $374,000 from the Australian Research Council for my project: 'Data, Digital and Field: Political Parties and 21st Century Campaigning' for the period 2019-2021.
+Building on some of my previous work, as well as collaborative work with international colleagues, I am interested in the ways that political parties are responding to changing modes of political participation and political communication, how they construct a modern data-driven campaign, how sophisticated these campaigns are, as well as what the implications of data-driven field and digital operations are for how parties engage with members, supporters and the general public, as well as the implications for liberal democracy.

 (2) Populist and Radical Right Voter Attitudes in the US, UK and Australia

 While historically the focus of those working on populism and the radical right has been the 'supply-side' (parties movements and actors), scholars are increasingly turning to the 'demand-side' (voters) to better understand the success of populist and radical right parties.
 Working with Shaun Ratcliff from the US Studies Centre at the University of Sydney, we have surveyed voters in the US, UK and Australia utilising YouGov's online panels in each country.
-There are a number of questions we are pursuing in this project and we hope to have an initial working paper emerge from this project in early 2019.
+There are a number of questions we are pursuing in this project and we have an article currently under review from this work.

 In a second project, Ben Moffitt from the Australian Catholic University, Annika Werner from the ANU and I have devised a set of survey items to further explore populist and nativist attitudes.
 This includes running a survey experiment which aims to explore whether we can prime respondents' views on immigration, national identity and refugees through the use of video content shared widely on social media.
 We have one article from this project currently under review and a second is nearing completion.